Conservatism in the United States: Ideology and political philosophy

-In the first 1955 issue of National Review, William F. Buckley Jr. explained the standards of his magazine and helped make explicit the beliefs of American conservatives:
+In February 1955, in the first issue of National Review, William F. Buckley Jr. explained the standards of his magazine and articulate the beliefs of American conservatives, writing:

-According to Peter Viereck, American conservatism is distinctive because it was not tied to a monarchy, landed aristocracy, established church, or military elite.
+According to Peter Viereck, a history professor at Mount Holyoke College, American conservatism is distinctive because it was not tied to a monarchy, landed aristocracy, established church, or military elite.
 Instead American conservatives were firmly rooted in American republicanism, which European conservatives opposed.
-They are committed, says Seymour Martin Lipset, to the belief in America's "superiority against the cold reactionary monarchical and more rigidly status-bound system of European society".
+They are committed, Seymour Martin Lipset, a Harvard University political science and sociology professor said, to a belief in America's "superiority against the cold reactionary monarchical and more rigidly status-bound system of European society."

-In terms of governmental economic policies, American conservatives have been heavily influenced by the classical liberal or libertarian tradition as expressed by Friedrich Hayek and Milton Friedman, and a major source of influence has been the Chicago school of economics.
+American conservatives have been heavily influenced by the classical liberal or libertarian tradition, which was expressed by Friedrich Hayek and Milton Friedman, and a major source of influence has been the Chicago school of economics.
 They have been strongly opposed to Keynesian economics.

-Traditional (Burkean) conservatives tend to be anti-ideological, and some would even say anti-philosophical, promoting, as Russell Kirk explained, a steady flow of "prescription and prejudice".
-Kirk's use of the word "prejudice" here is not intended to carry its contemporary pejorative connotation: a conservative himself, he believed that the inherited wisdom of the ages may be a better guide than apparently rational individual judgment.
+Traditional conservatives largely tend to be anti-ideological, identifying with the ideals of Edmund Burke, a member of the British House of Commons and author of Reflections on the Revolution in France and several other books associated with traditional conservatism, and Russell Kirk, a traditional conservative whose 1953 book, The Conservative Mind, was an influential overview of the development of the contemporary American conservative movement, which Kirk traces back to the writings of Burke.
+Kirk described American conservatism as a steady flow of "prescription and prejudice"; Kirk defines his use of the word "prejudice" as an inherited wisdom over the ages, rather than any form of discrimination.
+The Conservative Mind was widely praised following its release with Whittaker Chambers calling it the most important book of the 20th century.

-Through much of the 20th century, a primary force uniting the varied strands of conservatism, and uniting conservatives with liberals and socialists, was opposition to communism, which was seen not only as an enemy of the traditional order but also the enemy of Western freedom and democracy.
-It was the Labour government in the United Kingdom—which embraced socialism—that pushed the Truman administration in 1945–1947 to take a strong stand against Soviet Communism.
+During the second half of the 20th century, American conservatism included various cause-specific movements and was sometimes fragmented.
+Yet, one cause, opposition to communism, united these issue-specific causes and factions, which permitted it to begin emerging as an influential political force.
+American conservatives viewed communism and the Soviet Union during the Cold War as threatening in several serious ways, undermining traditionalism and order, contradicting the principles of the American Revolution, and representing a grave threat to the nation's security and preservation.